Art exhibit celebrates stories of recovery

-BOONE — N.C. visual artist Douglas Lail will present “Hello My Name Is…”, a collection of portraits and personal recovery stories of people recovering from alcohol, drugs, mental health and other life challenges.
+WEST JEFFERSON — North Carolina visual artist Douglas Lail will present “Hello My Name Is …”, a collection of portraits and personal recovery stories of people recovering from alcohol, drugs, mental health and other life challenges.
 The exhibit will take place from Sept.
 28 through Oct.
-26 at Watauga County Public Library.
-A closing talk will be held on Saturday, Oct.
-26. Specific details can be found on the Watauga County Public Library’s event page.
+26 at Ashe County Public Library.
+An opening reception will be held on Saturday, Sept.
+28, from 2 to 4 p.m.

 A professional artist since 2007, Lail began concentrating on portraits in 2014.
 The idea to do an exhibit on people in recovery grew out of Lail’s own recovery experience and his desire to do something socially relevant with his artwork.